vinaysinghhata5-oss/NFS-Multi-Env/README.md

-# Multi-EC2 EFS Setup for Project1 (Dev) & Project2 (Prod)
+# Multi-EC2 EFS Setup for Project1 (Dev) & Project2 (staging)

-This project demonstrates how to mount a **single AWS EFS (Elastic File System)** across **multiple EC2 instances** for two different environments: Project1 (Development) and Project2 (Production).
+This project demonstrates how to mount a **single AWS EFS (Elastic File System)** across **multiple EC2 instances** for two different environments: Project1 (Development) and Project2 (staging).
 Each project uses a separate directory in the same EFS file system to ensure isolation and proper permissions.

 EFS directories and mount points: